“Spend data quality” within the context of Spend Transparency

 After Post-Activity and before Aggregation is the primary juncture at which quality should be assessed, reviewed, addressed and assured, particularly for Ad-Hoc Spend.
 Assuming that effort has been taken during Pre and Post Activity phases, this is the big quality blanket phase that no Spend should pass through without being assessed.
 Most companies have historically built a collection of macro type processes that together with a good amount to manual effort, try to address the need for enforced data quality.
 Another approach is to try to clean up the issues inside of the same solution that handles aggregation and reporting, which leaves a very messy audit trail.

-The improvement in this phase is beginning to be addressed by formal products such as our Consummate Provider™ solution; such solutions need to excel at managing qualitative rules, revealing problems, allowing for resolution by the responsible parties and a good bit more.
-It’s also key that these solutions sit apart from the key reporting solutions to leave a clean firewall between the job of assembling clean and accurate data and the job of aggregating, interpreting and reporting.
+The improvement in this phase is beginning to be addressed by formal products such as Alanda’s Commercial Compliance Suite; such solutions need to excel at managing data quality enforcement, revealing problems and allowing for resolution by the responsible parties and a good bit more.

-The Spend has been collected and aggregated and is in a coherent and ready state, this is the last period in the company’s control, where the accuracy aspect of our discussion truly comes to the fore.
+The Spend has been collected and aggregated and is in a coherent and ready state, this is the last period in the company’s control, where the accuracy aspect of the overall process, truly comes to the fore.
+Ideally, in this data collection and aggregation phase, you would also be able to have Business and Compliance approve or certify Spend, lock down the Spend as needed, while also enabling both broad scale and tactical changes to occur, should approvals reveal issues.

-Although we have a solution for pre-disclosure called Consummate Review, it took a conversation with a friend to make me see that this phase again, although about relationships and prevention over cure, it’s also very much again about data accuracy and quality.
-The pre-disclosure phase is the last check around the house to see if the oven or lights are still on, before you leave for vacation.
+The pre-reporting phase is the last check around the house to see if the oven or lights are still on, before you leave for vacation.

-Master Data Note: Although the topic of this post is Spend data related, we can’t ignore the prime role that master data of health care providers, including NPPES data and health care organizations with a focus on teaching hospitals, plays in the overall story of Spend data quality, capture and disclosure.
-This is too large of a subtopic to focus on here, the accuracy of a company’s master data will affect multiple aspects of the Spend life cycle, from selecting the right, perhaps non-sanctioned HCP for an activity, to recording the accurate HCP as a recipient of Spend, to the designation of an HCP or HCO as reportable or not for a given governing body.
-All of these aspects rely on the accuracy and completeness of the master data, the quality of which raises or lowers the results of all other efforts.
+Master Data Note: Although the topic of this post is Spend data related, we can’t ignore the prime role that master data of health care providers plays in the overall story of Spend data quality, capture and disclosure.
+Master data sourced from private companies or maintained internally, as well as government lists like NPPES, VPL, NPPL, the Massachusetts Covered Recipient and similar state lists, as well as health care organizations with a focus on teaching hospitals, all contribute into the puzzle of data accuracy.
+This is too large of a subtopic to focus on here, the accuracy of a company’s master data will affect multiple aspects of the Spend life cycle, from selecting the right recipient in the first place, to recording the accurate HCP as a recipient of Spend during the Aggregation phase, to the designation of an HCP or HCO as reportable or not for a given governing body.
+All of these aspects rely on the accuracy and completeness of the master data and its various layers, the quality of which raises or lowers the results of all other efforts.

 Enforce quality/accuracy early and often and you may as well through in a sanity check at the end as well.